Ryzee119/LPCAnalyzer/README.md

 2. Open `LpcAnalyzer.vcxproj` in the vs2019 folder.
 3. If you point the Debugger to the KingstVIS.exe and compile the DLL as debug, you can step through the code.
 (You need to copy the debug .DLL to the Kingst analyser folder.)
 4. Set build properties to Release and x64/x86.
 This has been tested mainly on x64 build.
+5. A DLL file will be generated which should be copied to the Kingst Analyzer folder.

 ### Linux (Untested)
 1. Browse the the `Linux` folder then type `make`.
 This will generate a suitable lib to be copied to the Kingst analyser folder.